 Keep your tyres inflated to the proper pressure according to the vehicle’s instruction manual.
 Some people might recommend driving with your tyres slightly deflated to add grip, but modern tyres are well constructed and designed to work at the stated pressure levels.
 It is always best to stick to the recommended range, especially with new tyres.

 It may sound obvious, but the best way to ensure that your tyres are in good condition is to have a look at them every so often.
 If you drive long distances every day, you should inspect your tyres once a week.
 If you use rough roads, then you should have a look at your tyres on arrival back home, and also before you next drive the car.
 This is to spot any obvious and immediate damage in the first instance, and to spot any less obvious damage that might take a while to show itself in the second.

-Simply getting in the habit of looking at your car’s tyres – and do drive forward a little so you can check the whole surface – can save you from the stress of having a puncture or a blow-out.
+Simply getting in the habit of looking at your car’s tyres – and do drive forward a little so you can check the whole surface as well as the fuel rims – can save you from the stress of having a puncture or a blow-out

 Alignment and wheel balancing are often confused, but alignment is quite different to wheel balancing as mentioned above.
 While wheel balancing refers to the total weight of the car being evenly divided between all the tyres, alignment refers to having the tyres all pointing in exactly the same direction, so driving, turning and reversing are all smooth processes.

 Your wheels being poorly aligned can cause excess wear on the tyres and axles, finding and weakening any flaws, or simply causing an excess of wear and tear that can ruin even strong new tyres.
 Simply order your tyres online to have them fitted from Jet Wheel Tyre.
 They can even arrange to have them fitted at the same time: they will be balanced and aligned as they are fitted, giving you a smooth drive and peace of mind.